 Yarn: Stray Cat Socks self striping yarn, colour “Momentum”

-I’am not I, if I do not drop a brick.
-Of course I promptly cut the yarn in the wrong place at the first sock.
+I’m not I if I do not drop a brick.
+Of course, I promptly cut the yarn in the wrong place at the first sock.
 That hurts.
 But we learn from our mistakes, right?
 The spot where you cut the yarn is the same as you would work an afterthought heel with waste yarn.
 In the video above you see how it works.

 Started at the toes and worked the foot and the leg as one tube, I got bored by the time by plain stockinette.
 Before I started with the ribbing I tried the basket weave pattern, alternated by the colour change.
 And the ribbing is worked as I did with the Lattice Top.